Veeva Application Support: A Guide to Channels & Portal

 Evaluating how to most effectively get support can be informed by user feedback and industry benchmarks:

-• Peer comparison: Unlike generic CRM providers, Veeva’s specialization means support engineers typically understand pharma-specific use cases (like sampling compliance, or clinical validation needs).
-An analysis contrasts Veeva favorably against generalist CRM in the life sciences, citing its “compliance-focused solutions that are difficult for generalist platforms to replicate” ([31]).
-Support is implicitly part of that “herd immunity.”
-The same report notes Veeva’s consistent high growth and margins, suggesting resources available for strong support teams ([35]) ([36]).
+- Peer comparison: Unlike generic CRM providers, Veeva’s specialization means support engineers typically understand pharma-specific use cases (like sampling compliance, or clinical validation needs).
+An analysis contrasts Veeva favorably against generalist CRM in the life sciences, citing its ”compliance-focused solutions that are difficult for generalist platforms to replicate” — with over 1,388 customers including 50 of the largest global pharmaceutical companies ([38]).
+Support is implicitly part of that competitive moat.
+The same report notes Veeva’s consistent high growth (16–17% annual revenue increases) and strong operating margins (45% non-GAAP in FY2026), suggesting ample resources for strong support teams ([3]).

 From a data perspective, the volume of queries is likely very large but managed.
 Informatics tools or service-desk analytics would be needed to quantify average number of tickets per 1000 users, etc. That data isn’t public, but indirect evidence (large revenue and extensive contact list) implies robust capacity.
 In any case, best practices for a customer seeking support include: submitting thorough tickets, escalating via GSC for high-impact incidents, and using self-service KB to avoid redundant tickets.